 I think a large part of the problem is that therapists are not always as aware as they perhaps should be of how their online presence can impact on clients.
 As a relatively tame example, I was once searching for a supervisor, and as part of my process of narrowing down potential supervisors I looked to see if any of my shortlist had social media profiles.
 One supervisor did, and had written in a public post about how glad they were that it was the weekend because being at work was such a bore!
 I thought about how their therapeutic clients in particular might have felt if they had read this.
 I imagine it could be quite hurtful and potentially damaging to the therapeutic alliance.
 In addition, due to the feelings of shame which can emerge for clients around searching online for their therapists, this hurt may never be brought into the room and never be addressed in the relationship.
 All of this potential risk of harm to client relationships could have been avoided if the therapist had simply altered their Facebook privacy settings more appropriately, and/or anonymised their personal Facebook account.
 (This supervisor was promptly crossed off my shortlist).

 I feel that any therapist using social media needs to feel confident that they are able to manage their content ethically and safely.
 If not, there are many resources to help.
-From online tutorials to help with managing Facebook privacy, to ethical blogging workshops and social media coaching, help is out there and we are each responsible for any gaps in our competency.
+From online tutorials to help with managing Facebook privacy, to ethical blogging workshops and social media coaching, help is out there and we are each responsible for any gaps in our understanding.

 I was recently at an event where online conduct and ethics were debated.
 It seems to me that dilemmas such as “What do I do if a client sends a friend request?” are easily resolved by the presence of a social media policy, which can be made available to the client at the contracting stage outlining what the therapist’s boundaries are around online activity.
 Hazel Hill has an excellent example of this on her website.
 Like any boundary consideration, clarity, consistency and dialogue are crucial for avoiding harm.
 Think ahead and remove the need for reactionary social media policy, which could be received as shaming by any client involved in its creation.